evabalini/basic-video-processing/README.md

 - Dilation

--Opening
+- Opening

--Sobel edge detection with different parameters
+- Sobel edge detection with different parameters

--Circle detection with Hough Transform
+- Circle detection with Hough Transform

--Template Matching
+- Template Matching

--Grayscale likelihood map, with intensity values proportional to the likelihood that an item (the template) is in that position
+- Grayscale likelihood map, with intensity values proportional to the likelihood that an item (the template) is in that position

--Unblurring frames
+- Unblurring frames

--Detect lines with Hough Transform
+- Detect lines with Hough Transform

--Detect Eyes (circle detection with Hough Transform)
+- Detect Eyes (circle detection with Hough Transform)

--Track ball based on color
+- Track ball based on color